June 27, 2023

 Since electric vehicles are powered by batteries instead of diesel or gasoline, vehicle efficiency is measured in miles per kilowatt-hour (kWh), rather than miles per gallon.
 So, to get the fuel cost per mile of an EV, we’ll want to calculate:

-In this article, we’ll dive into three main factors that affect cost per kWh and kWh per mile, and how you can use Flipturn Connect to identify the best opportunities to drive down each factor.
+Below: three factors that affect cost per kWh and kWh per mile, and how Flipturn for fleets helps you identify the best opportunities to drive down each one.

 Vehicle efficiency (kWh per mile)

 Existing telematics systems often report the energy expended by EVs while driving.
-However, EVs also offer regenerative braking; when a driver lifts their foot off of the gas pedal, the EV automatically slows, feeding the excess energy back into the battery.
+EVs also offer regenerative braking: when a driver lifts off the accelerator, the EV slows, feeding the recovered energy back into the battery.

-“Time of Use” fees are charged based on the total amount of energy delivered to your site, and vary depending on the time of day it is delivered.
-For example, the cost per kWh of charging between 4pm and 9pm, a common “peak” rate time, could be almost double the the cost per kWh of charging during common “off-peak” hours of 9pm to 10am.
+Time-of-use (ToU) fees are charged on total energy delivered to your site, with rates that vary by time of day.
+Charging between 4pm and 9pm, a common peak window, can be almost double the cost per kWh of charging during off-peak hours like 9pm to 10am.
+We've covered how to save money charging your EV fleet more broadly elsewhere.